Andriichello/articles/laravel/OVERRIDING_ELOQUENT_BUILDER.md

     }
 }
 ```
-Calling `forWrappedWhere()` will return a new instance of model's custom query builder and it's important to note that global scopes are removed from the returned query builder to avoid unpredicteble side effects.
+Calling `forWrappedWhere()` will return a new instance of model's dedicated query builder and it's important to note that global scopes are removed from the returned query builder to avoid unpredicteble side effects.
 <br><br>

 ## Using newly created methods for nested querying <a name="using-wrapped-where"></a>
-Callback, which is being specified in `whereWrapped()` and `orWhereWrapped()`, has first parameter of custom query builder type, so all of the methods defined in it will be available to use.
+Callback, which is being specified in `whereWrapped()` and `orWhereWrapped()`, has first parameter of dedicated query builder type, so all of the methods defined in it will be available to use.

 ``` php
 Holiday::query()